-Each course report contains information about a student's social development and commitment to learning, an indication of the overall achievement level in each course in Years 7-10 or a mark and course rank for Years 11 and 12.
-Also included is an indication of a student's application to learning and a comment from the class teacher highlighting strengths and areas for improvement.
+Each course report contains information about a student's social development and commitment to learning, an indication of the overall achievement level in each course in Years 7 - 10 or a mark and course rank for Years 11 and 12.
+An indication of a student's application to learning and a comment from the class teacher highlighting strengths and areas for improvement is also included.

-Reports also include information indicating student participation in other activities during the year.
+Reports also contain information indicating student participation in other activities during the year.
 Parents are encouraged to contact the school to discuss their child's progress or report.

-Parent/Teacher evenings are scheduled each year before the end of Semester 1, usually around the end of Term 1 and/or the beginning of Term 2.
+Parent/teacher evenings are scheduled each year before the end of Semester 1, usually toward the end of Term 1 and/or the beginning of Term 2.
 These evenings are held to allow parents and teachers a short time to discuss student progress.
-Parents and caregivers are invited to make appointments by responding to the invitation which will be issued by a booking sheet issued to students.
+Parents and carers are invited to make appointments by responding to the invitation which will be issued by a booking sheet issued to students.
 An SMS will be sent prior to the evening.
-Information can also be found on the school website https://wingham-h.schools.nsw.gov.au/ and the Wingham High Facebook page https://www.facebook.com/Wingham-High-School
+Information can also be found on the school website wingham-h.schools.nsw.gov.au and the WHS Facebook page www.facebook.com/Wingham-High-School

-Parents are welcome to contact Year Advisers or relevant Head Teachers at any time to discuss student progress.
+Parents are welcome to contact year advisers or relevant head teachers at any time to discuss student progress.

-Unsatisfactory progress including non-completion of homework, assignments or poor class participation by students will be communicated to parents if warranted.
+Unsatisfactory progress including non-completion of homework, assignments or the need for improved class participation by students will be communicated to parents when necessary.

-Formal NSW Education Standards Authority (NESA) Warning Letters may be issued to students in Stage 5 or 6 should the student not be meeting the requirements for satisfactory completion of a course for the award of the RoSA, Preliminary HSC or Higher School Certificate.
+Formal New South Wales Education Standards Authority (NESA) Warning Letters may be issued to students in Stage5 or 6 who are not meeting the requirements for satisfactory completion of a course for the award of the RoSA, Preliminary HSC or HSC.

 Parents of students in Years 7 and 8 may also be contacted if attendance or course requirements are not being met.
-These warnings are issued via a phone contact and formal Letter of Concern to give students the opportunity to remedy the issue causing concern.
+These warnings are issued via a phone contact and/or formal Letter of Concern to give students the opportunity to remedy the issue causing concern.

-Disabilities Provisions
+Disabilities provisions

-NESA assesses applications from students with special assessment needs in order to provide eligible students with practical support in NESA assessments and examinations.
-Applications may be made by students for the RoSA, Preliminary HSC and Higher School Certificate according to procedures determined by NESA.
+NESA assesses applications from students with special assessment needs in order to provide eligible students with practical support in formal assessment tasks and examinations.
+Applications may be made by students for the Record of School Achievement (RoSA), Preliminary HSC and HSC according to procedures determined by NESA.
 The coordinator of these applications is the Head Teacher Wellbeing.
 They will be able to provide Year 9 - 12 students with Disabilities Provisions Application forms and Information Guides.
 Students who wish to apply for disabilities provisions should see the Head Teacher Wellbeing.